Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 Hyrule Field truly makes for a beautiful setting (Source)

-But it’s not just the size of the setting, but the variance in it too.
-Each level uses a different elemental influence which creates a unique experience each time.
-For example, the concept of day and night being introduced.
-I’m impressed if I see that in a game now, but in 1998 that would have blown my tiny mind!
+But it’s not just the size of the setting but the variance in it, too.
+Each level uses a different elemental influence, creating a unique experience each time.
+For example, the concept of day and night is introduced.
+I’m impressed if I see that in a game now, but in 1998, that would have blown my tiny mind!

 And if that wasn’t enough, the player is shot forward seven years halfway through the game.
 This was a game-changer.
 It gave the game a new layer of depth without making it too complicated.
 It’s something many games since have struggled to achieve, but it is something that Nintendo got completely right here.